Chicago police chief out, review launched over black teen's death

 Van Dyke, 37, was released from jail on Monday after posting bond on a $1.5 million bail.

-A civil rights leader, the Reverend Jesse Jackson, voiced disappointment in Emanuel's handling of the matter and urged an independent investigation led by a special prosecutor.
+A civil rights leader, the Reverend Jesse Jackson, urged an independent investigation led by a special prosecutor.

 More protests were expected in the city on Tuesday night, according to organizers.

-Jim Pasco, executive director of the Fraternal Order of Police, said ultimately the mayor was to blame, not the police.
-"Blame Rahm Emanuel.
-He hired McCarthy, he set his parameters, and he fired him," Pasco said.
+Jim Pasco, executive director of the Fraternal Order of Police, said: "Blame Rahm Emanuel.
+He hired McCarthy, he set his parameters, and he fired him."

 Cornell William Brooks, president of the National Association for the Advancement of Colored People, accused the city of "generational police misconduct and police brutality."